Cannabis in Australia: 2000–2012

 According to Donnelly and Hall, although changes in willingness to divulge illicit drug use and changing survey protocol and design are likely to have contributed to the change in observed prevalence, the extent and consistency of the increase suggests that an actual rise in cannabis use has occurred.
 Various polls conducted suggest that the Australian public support legalizing marijuana.
 The 2001 Report of the International Narcotics Control Board noted that hydroponic cultivation of cannabis in Australia was increasing, as outdoor cultivation was decreasing.

-Between 13–17 August 2001, then Western Australian premier Geoff Gallop held a Community Drug Summit.
+Between 13 and 17 August 2001, then Western Australian premier Geoff Gallop held a Community Drug Summit.
 The summit produced 45 recommendations in relation to drug policy including cannabis, one such recommendation related to a "prohibition with civil penalties scheme".

 The Australian Capital Territory government passed the Hemp Fibre Industry Facilitation Act and the Western Australian government passed the Industrial Hemp Act in 2004 allowing for the commercial production of industrial hemp under license.

 On 22 March 2004, the Cannabis Infringement Notice (CIN) scheme commenced in Western Australia under the Gallop-led government.

 The Hemp Industry Act 2008, allowed for the commercial production of industrial hemp in NSW, under license.

 In 2010, in the media details, a hemp grower on the Northern Beaches of Sydney who has legally grown 500 hemp plants in his backyard.
 The Sydney Morning Herald describes cultivator Richard Friar as a hemp evangelist—a firm believer in the world-changing potential of cannabis, which can be used in everything from food to fabrics and building materials.
 With permission from the NSW Department of Primary Industries, Friar and his wife are part of a pilot project aimed at educating farmers to the benefits of growing hemp for its by-products from food to fabric.
 The author also notes that, in December 2009, Friar applied to Food Standards Australia New Zealand for permission to sell the seed for human consumption; approval is expected.
 In 2012, hemp seeds and protein are readily available for purchase in health food stores, but with labels that say the product is not for human consumption.

 In 2011, following a long campaign the CIN scheme introduced under the Gallop led government was repealed under the Barnett government.
 When the scheme was initially introduced in 2003 Barnett stated Young people will lose their lives because of this legislation...."I know that sounds dramatic, but it is a fact."
 The move was reportedly part of a "tough on crime" approach.

 In November 2012, Sativex, an oromucosal spray containing cannabinoids, was included in the Australian Register of Therapeutic Goods for the treatment of muscle spasticity related to multiple sclerosis.